ifeLawal/learningAutomateTheBoringStuff/README.md

-# Learning to Automate The Boring Stuff using Python.
+# Using Python to Automate The Boring Stuff (web scraping, excel manipulation, screen tasks, etc.).
 # This is a repo of exercises from the book Automating the Boring Stuff by Al Sweigart done by Ife Lawal

 A repo for all the exercises from the Automate the Boring Stuff book by Al Sweigart